PAIR-code/lit/documentation/ui_guide.md

 ## Module Details

-This section contains details on using and interactiving with individual modules that are built into LIT.
+This section contains details on using and interacting with individual modules that are built into LIT.
 Note that this list may not be complete and additional modules can be created and used in LIT by clients.